filecoin-project/devgrants/open-grants/open-proposal-phuquoc-dog.md

 ### What are the risks that will make executing on this project difficult?

-FileCoin has no standard library like aws s3, so it hard to implement
+FileCoin has no standard library like aws s3, so it hard to implement and It is difficult to provide highly reliable benchmarks for Filecoin network performance today.

 ## Deliverables